roseengineering/mersennejs/README.md

 rand is only exported for unit testing purposes.

 The library also exports a function named randint(N).
 This function is provided as a convience and is not in the C code.
-It generates a unsigned number from 0 to N-1 inclusive, with N passed as the first argument.
+It generates an unsigned number from 0 to N-1 inclusive, with N passed as the first argument.

 Compared to most mersenne ports, this library has no constructor and no methods.
 All its PRNG functions are provided as named exports.
-So no need to worry about the instance object since there is none.
+So there is no need to worry about the instance object, since there is none.

 For example: